LucasTendick/lucastendick.github.io/_pages/cv.md

 nav: true
 nav_order: 6
 cv_pdf: /assets/pdf/example_pdf.pdf # you can also use external links here
-description: This is a summary of my CV.
-You can find my complete CV [here](/assets/pdf/PhDThesis.pdf).

 ---

+This is a summary of my CV.
+You can find my complete CV [here](/assets/pdf/LucasTendick_CV.pdf).

 #### Employment: